 Human Gene Structure – In Brief

-Genes are the basic units of heredity carrying the essential information necessary for the survival and reproduction of all organisms.
+Genes are the basic structural and functional units of heredity carrying the essential information necessary for the survival and reproduction of organisms.

 This paradox of gene density in humans caused much of an initial trepidation among the research community.
 For instance, it got even the most amateur thinker in the field asking the question: “Why not more complex organisms such as humans have more DNA than bacteria?”